Cookies on this website

 Requests for costed extensions to awards beyond 6 months’ duration will not be granted.
 Requests to extend an award that was initially shorter than 6 months up to 6 months' duration will be considered if budget is available.

 No-cost extensions to awards and/or deferment of the start of the award may be possible if your circumstances change.
-Contact the Fund Coordinators to enquire in the first instance.
+Contact the Fund Managers to enquire in the first instance.

 DO I NEED MY LINE MANAGER’S/DEPARTMENT’S SUPPORT TO APPLY?

-Yes you will need a letter of support from your line manager and your department must provide you with an X5 costing and Departmental Approval for your application in IRAMS.
+Yes you will need the support of your line manager and leaders of your department who can commit to providing the necessary match funding.
+Your department must also provide you with an X5 costing and Departmental Approval for your application in IRAMS.

 HOW MANY AWARDS WILL BE MADE?

-Depending on the application amounts, the budget for Year 1 of the Bridging Salary Scheme (2024) is expected to fund approximately 16 – 20 awards in total (4-5 awards per round).
+Depending on the application amounts, the budget for Pilot Year 2 of the Bridging Salary Scheme (2025) is expected to fund approximately 20 – 25 awards in total.

 IF I RECEIVE A BRIDGING AWARD BUT ULTIMATELY DON’T NEED TO USE THE MONEY TO BRIDGE MY SALARY, CAN I REPURPOSE THE AWARD?